forgo/the-elements-of-web-style/README.md

 }
 ```

-You can think of these font sizes as what represents '1em' in subsequent styles on the page.
-We attempt to make all our component inline-styles 'em'-based so that our content looks natural and proportional for as many screen sizes as possible.
-This is also especially important for dimensional styles such as padding, margin, offsets, borders, shadows, etc...

-For example:
+Subsequent dimensional styles should be set in relative units (e.g. - `em`) to maintain proportion at the different thresholds.
+You can think of the above `font-size`s as what represents `1em` on differently sized screens and windows.

-With `padding: '2em'` when the device min-width is between 160px and 320px, the fixed pixel equivalent would be:
+With `padding: '2em'` when the device width is between `160-320px`, the fixed-pixel equivalent would be:

-`2 * (11px) = 22px`
+`2 * (1em) = 2 * (11px) = 22px`

-However, when the device min-width is between 320px and 480px, the fixed-pixel equivalent would be:
+However, when the device width is between `320-480px`, the fixed-pixel equivalent would be:

-`2 * (12px) = 24px`
+`2 * (1em) = 2 * (12px) = 24px`

-Therefore, when the screen increases past a 320px width threshold, the padding you had set to a constant '2em' would effectively animate from '22px' to '24px'.
-The benefit here is that the units are relative to our base font-size.
-This gives proportionality and generally prevents having to refactor hard-coded pixel units that are inherently relative to other dimensions in your site.
-Think aspect ratios, the spacing between the text of one paragraph to the next, and the buffer between the border of a button and the text or image inside of it.
+Therefore, when the screen increases past a `320px` width threshold, the padding you had set to a constant `2em` would effectively animate from `22px` to `24px`.
+The benefit here is that the units are relative to our base `font-size`s set in the corresponding `@media` query.
+When the screen size is changing due to the user expanding a window or rotating a mobile-device, the transition provides an additional benefit of animating what it can for a more seamless visual effect.

-Let's say you started with a paragraph font-size of '10px' and had set the margin or padding between paragraphs to always be '16px'.
-This might look aesthetic to start with

-Typically, without explicitly styling otherwise or being determined by a parent element's style, the text of an element will default to '1em', so setting an explicit font-size is generally avoided unless the element actually calls for it, and it should still be 'em' based.
+This maintains consistent proportion and prevents having to refactor hard-coded pixel units whenever you change the layout or other styles.

+Imagine the spacing between the text of one paragraph to the next, and the spacing between the border of a button and the text inside of it.

+The `font-size` of an element will default to `1em`, so it will inherit the definition of `1em` from the `px`-based `font-size` above it -- unless that `font-size` is explicitly overwritten in a parent of the element.
+Setting an absolute `font-size` unit outside of the `@media` CSS queries should be generally avoided.

+### 1) Employ the golden ratio.

+When using relative dimensions,

 ### References
 - <a name="animated-properties">[1]</a> [CSS Aniamted Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties)